 Proofread the letter

-As with any other letter, you should proofread the resignation letter and correct any errors identified.
+As with any other letter, you should proofread the letter and correct any errors identified.
 Additionally, once you are done with the content, get another set of eyes to proofread it for errors in spelling and grammar that may affect the professionalism of your letter.

 Final Thoughts

 Avoid using informal abbreviations such as standard in-office phrases since they are inappropriate for informal correspondence.
-How well you craft your letter can set precedence for your relationship with your former employer, which significantly affects your chances of getting a good recommendation in future if you need one.
-The guidelines in this article, if followed correctly, can help you craft a strong nurse resignation letter that protects your relationship with former employers.
+How well you craft your letter can set precedence for your relationship with your former employer, which significantly affects your chances of getting a good recommendation in the future if you need one.
+The guidelines in this article, if followed correctly, can help you craft a strong resignation letter that protects your relationship with former employers.